 What to Do at the Accident Scene

-The more pictures you take at the scene, the better chance a few of them will come out perfectly.
-Take as many photos as possible.
-Professional photographers take hundreds of photos during special events, hoping just a few will be perfect.
-You should do the same.
+The more pictures you take at the scene, the better chance a few of them will be useful.
+Take your cue from professional photographers who take hundreds of photos during special events, hoping just a few will be perfect.

 - Photograph cars or other vehicles involved in the accident.
 Photograph their proximity to the actual accident spot, and to each other.
 Include enough photos to demonstrate their position at the time of the accident.

 - Get close-ups of your car’s damage.
-If the bumper of your car is mangled, photograph it.
-If the rear quarter panel is dented, photograph that as well.
-Where possible, frame the shots to include the license plate, to confirm the damage is to your car.
+If the bumper of your car is mangled or the rear quarter panel is dented, photograph it.
+Where possible, frame the shots to include the license plate, to confirm it’s your car that’s damaged.
 Remember to take photos from different angles.

 - Closely photograph damage to the other driver’s car.
 Car accident photos should be as detailed as possible.
 Include any paint from your car which was transferred at the point of impact.
 Photograph the license plate to identify the other driver’s car.

 - Look for broken glass and damaged car parts.
 Check around for any debris that came off the cars at impact.
 Take photos from close and wide angles to help identify which cars the broken glass and parts came from.